Object Storage is for Everyone; It’s Time to Adopt it

 You need to plan carefully before choosing the technology that fits you best.
 If you plan to store lots of data, on-premises object stores are better.
 Doing a migration after storing hundreds of terabytes of data takes a lot of time, bandwidth, and can be costly.

-Third, choose the right solution
+How to choose the right object store?

-From my point of view our solution, OpenIO SDS, is the most flexible solution on the market.
+From my point of view, OpenIO SDS, is the most flexible solution on the market.
 There are several technical reasons for this, but this isn’t the post where I’ll go deep with the technology (you can read how we do our magic in this document).
 My goal right now is to tell you how easy it is to install our product, and how little it costs to get it up and running and see results.

 Flexibility is the key.
 Taking for granted that you want to install a highly available and resilient configuration, we will begin with a 3-node cluster.
 These three nodes can be virtual (no additional hardware required in this case), or physical; or both.